schen8180/data440/hw9/hw9_report.md

 ## Answer

 I decided to do my topic on distinguishing my college's emails from non-college ones, such as categorizing the groups to be the ones related to William and Mary and non-related to the school.
+The files that are named with just 'e' are the relevant emails and the files that are named 'en' are irrelevant emails.
+The first twenty are the training sets and the last five are the testing datasets.

 ## Discussion